 - Pain in back or jaw

-Call 911 immediately if you or someone you know exhibits any of the above warning signs!
-Go to a hospital-based ER; do not drive to the Emergency Room.
+If you or someone you know exhibits any of the above warning signs, call 911 immediately!
+Go to a hospital-based ER by ambulance; do not drive to the Emergency Room.
 Click here to learn why.

 What are the risk factors for heart attack?